 Not to forget, eToro charges a £10 monthly inactivity fee that kicks in after 12 months of dormancy.

-Plus500 is another stockbroker that impressed me with its features.
-I primarily recommend it for CFD trades, as I believe that its low cost will benefit low-budget and beginner traders.
-The available products come from diverse popular markets, from the UK and Germany to the US and China.
+The first thing that truly impressed me about Plus500 is that it allows users to trade CFDs on shares, saving them the trouble of owning the underlying assets.
+The available share CFDs come from diverse popular markets, from the UK and Germany to the US and China.
 They include stock CFDs from Apple, Meta, NVIDIA, and many other prominent companies.

-Trading stock CFDs with Plus500 comes with its fair share of upsides.
-First, you get to magnify your profit potential* with flexible leverage of up to 1:5.
-I also like that the trading platform offers quality tools you can use to lock in profits and mitigate losses, including Guaranteed Stop.
+Trading stock CFDs with Plus500 comes with its fair share of advantages, as I discovered while testing this broker.
+First, you can magnify your profit potential with flexible leverage of up to 1:5 if you are a standard retail trader.
+If you are eligible for a pro account, which has strict requirements, you can use higher leverage up to 1:20 to trade share CFDs.
+The broker offers quality tools you can use to lock in profits and mitigate losses, including Guaranteed Stop.

 *Your capital is at risk